YIZHE12/car_market/readme.md

 #### State level top picks

 From the data, we can also extract some information at the state level instead of city.
 I gather extra data from the US Census Bureun in state population and vehicles owned per capital in each state.
-As we can estimate that:

-Market size = population * car ownership per capita
+As we can estimate that: Market size = population * car ownership per capita.

-By dividing the current car sale by the market size, we can see which states' market is saturated and which is not:
+By dividing the current car sale by the market size, we can see which states' market is saturated and which is not.
+In the barplot below, the lower the bar, the less market saturation, thus, more promising market.

 <img src = 'car_sell_per_person_corrected.jpg'>